vforget/gemma-pipeline/doc/README.rst

 :::::::::::::::::::::::

 Within the \"output\" directory there are \*.assoc.txt and \*.assoc.txt.clean files, containg GEMMA results for all SNPs and filtered SNPs, respectively.

+.. important:: Informative SNPs in the "clean" files are filtered for informativity (if the option is provided to the pipeline), as well as only retaining SNPs with a beta between -1.5 and 1.5 and SE >= 0.01.

 4.2 Manhattan plot
 ::::::::::::::::::